ABRSC ABRSC

 The Southern Conference Basketball Championships once again delivered an electric week of competition in Asheville, bringing together top collegiate programs and passionate fan bases from across the region.
 Held at Harrah’s Cherokee Center – Asheville, the tournament combined high-stakes basketball with a vibrant downtown atmosphere, reinforcing its place as one of the city’s premier annual sporting events.
 From thrilling matchups to community traditions like the Downtown Dribble, the championship continues to showcase Asheville as a trusted and energetic host for major collegiate events.

-Asheville Buncombe Regional Sports Commission provided full event facilitation, with destination and operational support for the Southern Conference (SoCon) Basketball Tournament, hosted at Harrah’s Cherokee Center.
+Asheville Buncombe Regional Sports Commission provided full event facilitation, with destination and operational support for the Southern Conference (SoCon) Basketball Tournament, hosted at Harrah’s Cherokee Center - Asheville.
 Coordination with venue partners and key stakeholders ensured a seamless experience for participants, staff, and visitors throughout tournament week.

 The tournament relied on more than 150 volunteers, with special recognition given to F.I.R.S.T and the ABRSC core volunteer team.
 Championship night brought over 6,000 fans into the arena, delivering a high‑energy finale in downtown Asheville.